 - 1 medium butternut squash

-- 2 TBS ghee, grass fed butter, or coconut oil, melted
+- 2 TBS ghee, grass fed butter, or coconut oil (like this), melted

 - 1 tsp corinader powder